andreiutule19/ML-for-Time-Series-Analysis/README.md

-# Beijing Air Quality — TSA Lab 3
+# Beijing Air Quality — ML for TSA

 This repository contains materials for Lab 3 of a Time Series Analysis (TSA) project focusing on Beijing air quality data.
 The analysis explores relationships between meteorological variables and air pollution, performs clustering and dimensionality reduction, and builds forecasting models.